NOW, LOVE

 • ICYMI: See the research on discrimination in bank lending: Racial Funding Gap.

-Week 5 | Let Art Expand Your Worldview
+Nugget 5 | Let Art Expand Your Worldview

 • Enjoy this powerful, fun, uplifting 8 min. video on the history and joy of Homecoming among students and graduates of HBCUs.
 Reflect on what it shows you about the lived experience of Black graduates and their loved ones. *Access to this video may be limited for non New York Times subscribers.